gcovr/gcovr/doc/source/known_bugs.rst

    * - Fixed
      - :ref:`next_release`, :issue:`1171`

-If a line is excluded by comments and contains branches and conditions, the branches, conditions are excluded and the decision is cleared.
+If a line is excluded by comments and contains branches and conditions, the branches and conditions are excluded and the decisions are cleared.
-If branches are excluded by comments they are removed completely and the conditions are not touched and still reported.
+If branches are excluded by comments they are removed completely but the conditions are still reported.
-With the fix the branch exclusion comments are excluding the branches and conditions and clear the decision the same way as it is done if a whole line is excluded.
+With the fix the branch exclusion comments exclude both the branches and conditions and clear the decisions as if the line was excluded.

 .. _fix_1171_2: